BEST Islamorada Restaurants You MUST Try in the Florida Keys

 What to Try: Iguana Bait, Honey Bottomed Blonde

-There’s only two breweries in Islamorada, and I love them both equally!
-Florida Keys Brewing holds a special place in my heart because they served the beer at my wedding!
-They’ve got a great kid and pet friendly beer garden out back.
+Florida Keys Brewing Co also has a great kid and pet friendly beer garden out back.
 Plus, they have regular live music and fun events like bingo and trivia.
+And, there are some local art galleries in the beer garden that you can peruse.

 Address: 84001 Overseas Hwy, Islamorada, FL 33036